saasbook/lime/README.md

 To gain administrative access to the website, you will be required to have a "Registration key" that will be given by someone who has control of the database.

 If you are managing the SQL database of a deployed version of the website, the registration key can be manually edited as long as the key is properly hashed.

+## The BrokenURL tag
+The BrokenURL tag is a special tag that is automatically updated on a daily basis.
+This tag is only viewable for admins.
+Basically if the URL of the resource is NOT valid, this tag will automatically appear.

+There are 2 ways to untag a BrokenURL tag:
+Manually untag the resource from the admins edit page Edit the URL manually and then wait 24 hours for our automatic Broken URL detection algorithm to pick up the tag

+Note: Automatic Broken URL detection occurs 12 AM Pacific Standard Time every day.